-Thank you for your purchase of one of our full Mustang II independent suspension kits OR crossmember only.
-If you opted for the full front end suspension you will notice this is truly one of the most comprehensive, all-inclusive full hub-to-hub front suspensions you can purchase on the market today.
-We are here to answer any installation/technical questions you may have at any time during your assembly of this fine suspension kit.
-For more information, contact us at 1-800-522-5004, info@classicperform.com, or visit our website at www.classicperform.com, or visit our website at www.classicperform.com
+Thank you for your purchase of one of our full Mustang II Independent Suspension Kits or Crossmember only.
+If you opted for the full front end suspension, you will notice this is truly one of the most comprehensive all inclusive full hub-to-hub front suspension you can purchase on the market.
+We are here to answer any installation/technical questions you have during your assembly.
+For more information, call us at (800) 522-5004, email info@classicperform.com, or visit our website at www.classicperform.com.

-This full suspension kit is completely fabricated to make installation into your car a breeze.
-Each crossmember is fully welded for proper fit and all control arm mounts are welded from the factory so you just need to bolt the lower crossmember on and weld the upper towers in place.
+This full suspension kit is completely fabricated to make installation a breeze.
+Each crossmember is fully welded for proper fit and all control arm mounts are factory welded with final welding into the frame necessary.
 By following this instruction sheet we will provide all the information to properly install.
 Please read through this entire sheet to familiarize yourself with each step prior to starting your installation.